Meet the Chemical Hygiene Officers

 In his spare time Mike enjoys fly-fishing and spending time outdoors with his wife and two children.

-Casper VenterChemical Hygiene Officer, Department of Forensic & Investigative Science
+Casper VenterChemical Hygiene Officer, Department of Forensic and Investigative Science

 Casper Venter is currently the Chemical Hygiene Officer for the Department of Forensic and Investigative Science at WVU.
 He also serves as the director of the forensic facilities, which include Oglebay Hall and the crime scene complex.
 Casper serves as a non-tenured faculty member in the department and teaches forensic courses to undergraduate and graduate students.
 Casper presents workshops on clandestine laboratory investigation for law enforcement and chemists.